polskapeeps/PassLock/README.md

  # 🔑 *PassLock* 🔑
  ---

-###### A very minimalastic password generator built for myself, wanting to avoid opening up a password manager for the same result.
-Ended up being a whole thing.
-Well, here it is!
+###### A minimalistic password generator now paired with a lightweight manager.
+Built with Tauri for improved security and native performance.

-###### Intended as just a personal use project, feedback is always welcome as im not entirely knowledgable in the field as of this writing.
+###### Intended as a personal-use project.
+Feedback is always welcome!

 ---